Windblown-Marionette/fingerspelling-text/README.md

 # finger-spelling-text
-Convolutional Neural Network intended to go from video of finger spelling in American Sign Language to a text string.
+Convolutional Neural Network intended to input photos of finger spelling in American Sign Language and output a text string.

-			Notebook 0: Exploration
+			## Notebook 0: Exploration

-Table of contents

 Demonstrating CNN use with The ASL MNIST Dataset and a simple neural network